The Passion of Joan of Arc: Casting

 Joan of Arc was Renée Jeanne Falconetti's second and last film role.
-Although she always preferred the art of theater to cinema and said she never understood the positive reaction to the film's acting, Falconetti's performance achieved iconic status in film history almost immediately.
+Although she always preferred the theater to cinema and said she never understood the positive reaction to her acting, Falconetti's performance achieved iconic status almost immediately.

 Dreyer had gone to see Falconetti backstage at a performance of Victor Margueritte's La Garçonne, a comedic play in which she was appearing.
 He was initially unimpressed, but upon seeing her a second time the day after, Dreyer said he "felt there was something in her which could be brought out; something she could give, something, therefore, I could take.
 For behind the make-up, behind the pose and that ravishing modern appearance, there was something.
 There was a soul behind that facade."
 Dreyer asked her to do some screen tests the next day, but without any make-up.
 During the tests, he "found in her face exactly what I wanted for Joan: a country girl, very sincere, but also a woman of suffering."
 Dreyer then told Falconetti about the film and her role in great detail.
 She agreed to star in the film, secretly hoping that she would not have to cut her hair or forgo make-up.

 Jean Renoir praised her performance and said "That shaven head was and remains the abstraction of the whole epic of Joan of Arc."
 She was famously treated harshly by Dreyer, who had a reputation for being a tyrannical director.
 Dreyer would always clear the set whenever Falconetti needed to act in a particularly emotional or important scene, allowing her to focus without any distractions.
 Dreyer often had difficulties explaining himself to Falconetti and was known to turn bright red and begin stammering when passionately directing her.
 Dreyer had stated that a director "must be careful never to force his own interpretation on an actor, because an actor cannot create truth and pure emotions on command.
 One cannot push feelings out.
 They have to arise from themselves, and it is the director's and actor's work in unison to bring them to that point."
 Later in post-production, Falconetti was the only cast member to watch the rushes and the film's editing.
 According to critic Roger Ebert:

 For Falconetti, the performance was an ordeal.
 Legends from the set tell of Dreyer forcing her to kneel painfully on stone and then wipe all expression from her face—so that the viewer would read suppressed or inner pain.
 He filmed the same shots again and again, hoping that in the editing room he could find exactly the right nuance in her facial expression.

 Among the other cast members was French playwright Antonin Artaud as the monk Massieu.
 Artaud later stated that the film was meant to "reveal Joan as the victim of one of the most terrible of all perversions: the perversion of a divine principle in its passage through the minds of men, whether they be Church, Government or what you will."